alexeev-net/nuxeo/nuxeo-distribution/nuxeo-jsf-ui-gatling-tests/README.md

 Drop and recreate the repository index.

+## Sim85BulkUpdateDocuments: Run a bulk action on documents

+Perform a bulk action (setProperties) on all the documents.

 # Executing bench

 To run a gatling test you need to use explicitely the `bench` maven profile.